 The Carbon Market

-The ability to purchase extra carbon tokens from citizens or businesses would minimise problems when adaptation is slow or insufficient for whatever reason.
+The ability to purchase extra carbon tokens from citizens or businesses would minimise problems when adaptation is slow or insufficient.

-Wealthy citizens could buy extra carbon tokens to subsidise their carbon-heavy choices, but only what other people are selling, and that will decrease regularly as the carbon allowances are steadily reduced.
+Citizens wishing to maintain a higher carbon footprint could buy extra carbon tokens to subsidise their carbon-intense choices, but only what other people are selling, and that will decrease regularly as the carbon allowances are steadily reduced.
 Such a market for tokens is not a loophole that some observers might think prevents actual CO2 emissions reduction from taking place, because firstly, not allowing the sale of tokens could encourage people who would otherwise be carbon-conscious to use up all their un-tradeable allowance on cheap high-carbon products.
 Secondly, the market for buying and selling carbon tokens represents a safety mechanism in the system that prevents people or businesses falling off a carbon “cliff edge” if they run out of tokens.

-It would run the carbon market where citizens and business come to sell surplus tokens or obtain extra requirement.
+- the carbon bank runs the carbon market where citizens and business come to sell surplus tokens or obtain extra requirement

-Carbon tokens would not expire, so the carbon authority would also monitor, manage and report on the carbon currency supply - the quantity of carbon tokens held by citizens and businesses.
-This information would feed back into the decision-making process for calculating the optimal quantity of tokens to allocate for each period.
+- the carbon bank monitors the carbon token supply in the economy to manage any over- and under-supply.
+This information would feed back into the decision-making process for calculating the optimal quantity of tokens to allocate for each period to remain on target for emissions.

-Any nation or trading bloc could immediately implement the policy, where the customs authority sets up a proxy at the trading border to impose the carbon price required on incoming goods (which is paid by the importer).
-A nation's national borders and customs agency would act as proxy for importers of foreign goods and services, collecting the required carbon tokens on imported goods from the buyers.
+Any nation or trading bloc could implement the policy, by the customs authority setting up a carbon border and acting as a proxy to impose the carbon price required on incoming goods, paid by the domestic importer.
+A nation’s customs agency would act as proxy for an international carbon currency system.

 Other nations could join with the first nation at any point to form a larger trading block.

-One solution to provide an international basis for carbon allocation would be the Global Commons Initiative's Contraction and Convergence Framework.
+One solution to provide a basis for carbon allocation between nations would be the Global Commons Initiative’s Contraction and Convergence Framework.
 This is the essence of decades of international climate diplomacy, as used by UNFCCC, UK Government, the Brazilian, Russian, Indian, and Chinese delegations and as a basis for proposals by various organisations and political parties ever since.

 On an international scale ultimately all citizens from all nations would receive the same individual allowance of carbon tokens.
 This would start differently for different countries yet end up the same by global agreement, using a UN-brokered convention based on the Contraction and Convergence system.